 Tiny homes have hit the big time!
-For good reason, too – who can resist the quaint, simple appeal of a tiny house, especially when they are so within our reach?
+For good reason, too – who can resist the quaint, simple appeal of a tiny home, especially when they are so within our reach?
 Your hobbit home doesn’t have to be buried in a mossy hill or built out of fresh pine.
 Even some of the strangest items can be converted into a tiny home.

-We all wanted a treehouse as a kid, but why not indulge in a little wish-fulfillment as an adult?
-Whether your tree-house is lofted and hidden amidst the trees or just built around an old, reliable oak, tree houses add that come-back-to-nature feel that some log houses might be lacking.
+We all wanted a tree house as a kid, but why not indulge in a little wish-fulfillment as an adult?
+Whether your tree house is lofted and hidden amidst the trees or just built around an old, reliable oak, tree houses add that come-back-to-nature feel that some log houses might be lacking.
 While it may take some maneuvering and a little professional insight, these houses can be reliable and beautiful once the building is done.

 Renovated School Bus